meshtastic/firmware/docs/README.md

 Note: Updates are happening almost daily, only major updates are listed below.
 For more details see our forum.

+- 06/24/2020 - 0.7.x Now with over 1000 android users, over 600 people using the radios and translated into 13 languages.
+Fairly stable and we are working through bugs to get to 1.0.
 - 06/04/2020 - 0.6.7 Beta releases of both the application and the device code are released.
 Features are fairly solid now with a sizable number of users.
 - 04/28/2020 - 0.6.0 [Python API](https://pypi.org/project/meshtastic/) released.
 Makes it easy to use meshtastic devices as "zero config / just works" mesh transport adapters for other projects.
 - 04/20/2020 - 0.4.3 Pretty solid now both for the android app and the device code.
 Many people have donated translations and code.
 Probably going to call it a beta soon.